 Boyle has coached in minor league baseball.
 He coached the Montgomery Wings of the All-American Professional Baseball Association.
 As a coach for Montgomery, his duties included scouting, coaching outfielders and hitting, as well as overseeing the day-to-day operation of the organization.

 Boyle was the head softball coach at Enterprise State Junior College from 1997-2000 and was an assistant at Wallace Community College-Dothan from 2002-2005.
 He also coached at Northview High School in 2006 and 2007.
 His teams qualified for the playoffs each year and participated in the national tournament.

 During 17 years of coaching fastpitch softball, numerous players have achieved All-Division, All-Region, All-American, and Academic All-American honors.
 He has coached the ACCC Player of the Year three times, and many players have received scholarships from NAIA and NCAA softball programs across the nation.
 Boyle has a BS Degree in Education from Troy University and has been married to the former Alison Berry, a Montgomery native, for 20 years.

-Lindsey Skinner is in her 5th year as assistant coach of the Shelton State softball program.
+Lindsey Skinner is in her 5th year as a hitting/outfield specialist of the Shelton State softball program.
 In Coach Skinner’s four years at Shelton State the softball program has developed into one of the best teams in the state of Alabama and is generally recognized for developing players for the next level.